 You already know buying Black 365 is an important way to support the community, but did you also know there’s a month specifically dedicated to doing just that?
-National Black Business Month kicks off its #31Days31Ways campaign every August, and this year is its 15th anniversary.
+National Black Business Month kicks off its #31Days31Ways campaign every August.

 The list below is just a starting point, so hit them up and check out even more products, services, and stores doin’ it for the culture on Official Black Wall Street.

 Of course, we’ve gotta rep. Initially started in 2009 by Andréa Butler and Shannon Boone, who’ve been friends since high school, Sesi is the teen magazine for Black girls.
 “Covering the Black girls mainstream,” this title fills that void in the mainstream magazine marketplace and provides all #BlackGirlMagic all the time.
 For only $10 a year, you can cop your subscription — you can also grab your copy at your local Barnes & Noble or Books-A-Million store.